Edgar G. Ulmer: Death

-Ulmer died in 1972 in Woodland Hills, California, after a crippling stroke.
-He is interred in the Hall of David Mausoleum in the Hollywood Forever Cemetery in Hollywood, CA. His wife, Shirley Ulmer, is interred nearby.
+Legacy

 Commemorating the 30th anniversary of his death, a three-day symposium of lectures and screenings was held at New York City's New School in November 2002.
 In 2005, researcher Bernd Herzogenrath uncovered the address where Ulmer was born in Olomouc.
-A memorial plaque commemorating Ulmer's birth home was unveiled on September 17, 2006, on the occasion of Ulmerfest 2006—the first European academic conference devoted to Ulmer's work.
+A memorial plaque commemorating Ulmer's birth home was unveiled on 17 September 2006, on the occasion of Ulmerfest 2006—the first European academic conference devoted to Ulmer's work.

 The moving image collection of Edgar G. Ulmer is held at the Academy Film Archive.
 The film material at the Academy Film Archive is complemented by material in the Edgar G. Ulmer papers at the Academy's Margaret Herrick Library.